MicroEJ/docs/SDK6UserGuide/runOnSimulator.rst

 - The Application main class or Feature class must be configured, as described in :ref:`sdk_6_create_project_configure_project`.

-- The target VEE Port or Virtual Device must be defined.
+- If the Application has a main class, the target VEE Port must be defined.
-  Refer to the :ref:`sdk_6_select_veeport` page to know the different ways to provide a VEE Port or a Virtual Device for a module project.
+  Refer to the :ref:`sdk_6_select_veeport` page to know the different ways to provide a VEE Port for a module project.

-  It is important to note that if the Application has a Feature class (and not a main class), it can only be run on a :ref:`Virtual Device <sdk_6_build_virtual_device>`.
+- If the Application has a Feature class and a ``.kf`` file containing the property ``entryPoint`` set to the Full Qualified Name of the Feature class in the ``src/main/resources`` folder , the target Kernel must be defined.
+  Refer to the :ref:`sdk_6_select_kernel` page to know the different ways to provide a Kernel for a module project.

 Once these prerequisites are fulfilled, the Application can be started with the Simulator: